 Women rule?
+Here is how matriarchy should work just fine in 2018.
 Is that fantasy, fiction or a credible history point?
 And if it’s substantiated, what does it mean for today?
 We are truly living in a world which cries out for help.

-Her thesis in this groundbreaking book is that society has more culture and arts, less wars, more compassionate care for children and the elderly, better education, more stable social structure and much more – when women take leadership roles to direct the society.
-There is more trust and cooperation and an absence of quest and domination.
+Her thesis in this groundbreaking book is that society has more culture and arts, fewer wars, more compassionate care for children and the elderly, better education, more stable social structure and much more – when women take leadership roles to direct the society.
+There are more trust and cooperation and an absence of quest and domination.

 The 1900s and into the 2000’s have been characterized by periods of patriarchy.
-This has meant that resources, like money, have been allocated based upon this governance to the ‘haves’ and not to the ‘have nots’.
+This has meant that resources, like money, have been allocated based upon this government to the ‘haves’ and not to the ‘have-nots’.
 Are there enough resources for everybody?
 Matriarchy takes a different view.
 Let’s have a look.
 Take a moment to journey with me through the stories of human existence as we see more clearly this vitality.

 Check this out: In the last hundred years or so the idea that matriarchy existed as a phase of human evolution gained notable popularity.
 In our lifetimes, examples of matriarchal societies have been found and chronicled as truly existing and thriving.
 Documenting this happened in spite of numerous negative portrayals painted by both male and female authors and researchers to dissuade the establishment of this perspective.